 Riding a motorcycle is more mentally and physically demanding as it requires more focus and complex skills set than driving a car.

 Drivers often fail to see motorcyclists on our roads.
 Motorcyclists are one of the most vulnerable road users and this heightened vulnerability greatly increases the level of risk to injury in the event of a crash.

 As a result, wearing high visibility and good protective riding gear as well as maintaining awareness at all times can increase a rider’s safety.

 For further information, please contact Council’s Road Safety Officer on 4677 1100.

 As people age, their driving ability is affected and it’s important to improve your safety when you’re out and about on or near the roads.
 The impact of health changes reduces the ability to survive a crash.
 People aged 75 years and over are three times more likely to be killed in a crash than people in their twenties.

-The Roads and Maritime Service (RMS) have developed a presentation called On the Road 65Plus aimed to help people in our Community aged 65 and over make safer choices when driving, riding, walking, using a mobility scooter etc.
+The Roads and Maritime Service (RMS) have developed a presentation called On the Road 65Plus aimed to help people in our Community aged 65 and over, make safer choices when driving, riding, walking and/or using a mobility scooter etc.